timbru/draft-sidrops-vrp-notation/draft-timbru-sidrops-vrp-notation-00.md

 specifications defined above cover the notation of valid CIDR prefixes, but it should be noted that they also allow for the notation of invalid IPv6 addresses, and allow for prefix length values that are not applicable to the base IP address.
-Rather than trying to define these rule in detail here we refer to section 3.1 of [@!RFC4632] for guidelines on IPv4 CIDR notation and section 2.3 of [@!RFC4291] for IPv6.
+Rather than trying to define these rules in detail here we refer to section 3.1 of [@!RFC4632] for guidelines on IPv4 CIDR notation and section 2.3 of [@!RFC4291] for IPv6.